jordanmack/nervos-ckb2021-hard-fork-migration-guide/README.md

 ## 1\.
 Updating Your CKB Node and CKB Indexer Node

-If you are hosting a CKB node, it must be updated to a minimum of **version v0.101.5** in order to operate normally after the mainnet hard fork date.
+If you are hosting a CKB node, it must be updated to a minimum of **version v0.103.0** in order to operate normally after the mainnet hard fork date.
 The CKB Indexer node must also be updated to match, with a minimum of **version v0.3.2**.

 If you are relying on externally hosted nodes by a third party, it is important to verify the host is aware of the change and has updated.
 You can check the version of a remote CKB node using the [local_node_info](https://github.com/nervosnetwork/ckb/blob/master/rpc/README.md#method-local_node_info) RPC method, which returns the version in the `$.result.version` key.
 You can check the version of a remote CKB Indexer node using the [get_indexer_info](https://github.com/nervosnetwork/ckb-indexer#get_indexer_info) RPC method, which also returns the version in the `$.result.version` key.

 ### 1a.
 Update the CKB Node

 Your CKB node must be updated to a version that is compatible with the hard fork.
-The newest version can be viewed on the [releases](https://github.com/nervosnetwork/ckb/releases) page.
+The minimum version for hard fork compatibility is **v0.103.0** and can be found on the [releases](https://github.com/nervosnetwork/ckb/releases) page.

 The basic process to update your node: